- Are employers liable for digital action?

-Most of us know that insurance is important.
+We know that insurance is important.
 It protects us financially if things go wrong.
-For a relatively small premium, individuals could end up receiving thousands (if not hundreds of thousands) if they do make a valid claim.
-In fact, here in the UK around £44m was paid out every single day in private motor and property claims and £365m paid out in travel insurance claims.
-These simply aren’t stats to be ignored.
+For a relatively small premium, individuals could end up receiving thousands, if not hundreds of thousands of pounds if they are successful in making a claim.
+In the UK around £44m was paid out every single day in private motor and property claims and £365m paid out in travel insurance claims.
+These stats tell a story that should not be ignored.

-Insurance is a vital safety net for anyone.
+Insurance is a vital safety net.
 Whether you’re protecting a large portfolio of properties or a small array of home contents, your insurance policy is there to provide peace of mind.
-The insurance industry is perhaps more well known for buildings and contents or life insurance, but there are a range of covers out there to protect you.
+The insurance industry is perhaps more well known for buildings and contents or life insurance, but there are an innumerable amount of covers out there designed to protect you.

-In our digital-focussed world, there are new risks to be aware of and new ways to protect yourself from them.
+In our digital world, there are new risks to be aware of and new ways to protect ourselves.
+These are to combat the recent and modern threats which pose a risk to our daily lives.
 As the insurance industry modernises and develops, customers are also able to enjoy the most efficient and convenient ways to arrange cover.
 This includes live chats, digital customer portals and more.

 Digital addiction is growing… but are employers liable?

 Phone addiction, social media addiction and internet addiction are all on the rise.
-Many of us are overusing our phones and social media accounts to the point where it’s impacting us negatively.
+Many of us are overusing our phones and social media accounts to the point where it’s having a negative impact.

 Some people turn to their phones for comfort during particularly anxious days.
 Others find the lines between the virtual world and reality are becoming increasingly blurred.
 But how is this impacting us in the workplace?

 It’s easy to see how employees could become easily distracted by technology, thus having a detrimental impact on their output.
 Yes, blocking Facebook and making employees keep their phones out of sight could on the surface control the issue – but this could lead to a rise in anxiety.
-The best way to support employees is to raise awareness of the problem.
-Run digital detox challenges and ask employees to take a quiz to become more aware of their own reliance on technology.
-Offer self help tips and support networks, giving individuals the opportunity to identify triggers that make them more reliant on technology.
-Employers who are really struggling may benefit from cognitive-behavioural therapy or counselling so, if this is included in your Employee Assistance Programme, make sure employees know this.
+The best way to support employees is to raise awareness of the problem:

-The World Health Organisation has added the inability to stop gaming (gaming disorder) into the International Classification of Diseases.
-This is worrying as it could indicate other digital-related obsessions and addictions could become classed as an illness in the future.
-Internet Addiction Disorder is becoming a more common term, too, with symptoms including depression, anxiety and difficulty prioritising tasks.
+The World Health Organisation has added gaming disorder into the International Classification of Diseases.
+This is the inability to stop playing or thinking about video games or video game related topics.
+This is worrying as it could indicate that other digital-related obsessions and addictions will become classed as illnesses.
+Internet Addiction Disorder is becoming a more common term too; symptoms including depression, anxiety and a difficulty prioritising tasks.

-Simply banning phones and unauthorised internet use won’t solve the problem, but you can place reasonable limits on technology use in the workplace.
+Simply banning phones and unauthorised internet use won’t solve the problem, but you can place reasonable limits on the use of technology in the workplace.
 Potential problems may only start to occur if an employee claims they are being discriminated against due to their addiction.